Xomega-Net/Xomega.Docs/docs/generators/docs/sqlxml.md

 # SQLXML Report

-This generator allows generating custom database driven MS Word documents and reports from a template document using generic Xomega document generation engine.
+This generator allows generating of custom database-driven MS Word documents and reports from a template document using a generic Xomega document generation engine.

-It may be useful for producing both project-specific technical documentation from structured data stored in the database, as well as generic reports, such as inventories, price lists, etc.
+It may be useful for producing project-specific technical documentation from structured data stored in the database, as well as generic reports, such as inventories, price lists, etc.

-The generated document is based on a customizable Word template that you can update to change the look and feel, the static content, and the way dynamic content is added.
+The generated document is based on a customizable Word template that you can update to change the look-and-feel, the static content, and the way dynamic content is added.

 ## Generator inputs